jasonajack/RPi-KittyCam/README.md

 1. Reconfigured to use [Ubuntu on Raspberry Pi](https://ubuntu-mate.org/raspberry-pi/).

-1. Images are uploaded to a private MongoDB service based on a configuration file.
+1. Images are uploaded to a private MongoDB service running on another server, the URL is stored in a configuration file.

-1. The system model consists of the Raspberry Pi backend service, the MongoDB service on another server, and the NodeJS/ReactJS frontend web service.
+1. The system model consists of the Raspberry Pi backend service, the MongoDB service on another server, a MongoDB/KittyDar image post-processing service, and the NodeJS/ReactJS frontend web service.

-1. The images are stored in MongoDB with timestamps and metadata, and can be configured to store image data regardless of whether or not a cat is present in the image.
+1. The images are stored in MongoDB with timestamps and metadata, and stores image data regardless of whether or not a cat is present in the image (unprocessed images are processed later by the post-processing service).

 1. Rearchitected `kittyCam.js` to not call `raspistill` directly.
 Instead, `raspistill` is run as a background service that updates `/tmp/kittycam.jpg` at regular intervals.
 The `kittyCam.js` process will read those images when motion is detected, which avoids having to spawn off the process from within NodeJS.
 This was done to be a faster frames per second read of the camera device, but also because the camera takes a while after `raspistill` starts to focus and auto-adjust the brightness and contract.
 This yields better resolution images.

 1. Added a configuration file `kittycam/systemd.conf` which gets read into the background services when they are run.
 These values can be tweaked to change the resolution of the images, how fast they are taken, any rotation operation done to them prior to processing, and so on.

+1. Refactored system architecture to have the server backend run a "image post processing daemon".
+This daemon will run continuously, finding images in MongoDB that haven't been processed through KittyDar yet.
+Those it finds it forks off to KittyDar processes which will feed back updated image data.
+When the forks close the daemon will update MongoDB indicating that it finished running the processor, and if there is image data it will feed the new image back to the database.
+Testing indicates that it can process images much faster (using a Core i7-6850K system instead of RPi's ARM quad core) and can process up to 6 images per second (instead of one every 10 or so seconds) at a higher image size (increased size to 800x600 in testing).

-The benefit to storing in a MongoDB service is that the image data can be processed as video, and viewed after the original capture.
+The benefit to storing in a MongoDB service is that the image data can be processed by a server outside of the RPi, which has been proven to be more efficient.
 Furthermore, no online services are needed to upload the image data for later viewing.
-However, you will need to setup a MongoDB service on another server.
+However, you will need to setup the MongoDB and KittyDar image post-processing services on another server.

 I recommend installing the frontend service on the same server that is running the MongoDB server to optimize performance.